 So I started praying for wisdom.
 And soon after, I stumbled upon freelance writing.

 Prior to this, I hadn’t ever really stopped to think about how content got on the internet.
-I knew it was something I could do.
+But after doing some research, I knew it was something I could do.

 But, the course I wanted to take was too expensive.
 We had no wiggle room in the budget.